 You realize your parents are only human

-That family gathering are complex charades of complicated people
+That family gatherings are complex charades of complicated people

 That birthdays are convoluted webs of hormonal tension